10 Easy Annual Flowers to Sow

 Available in 1 sizes

-Ipomoea or morning glory is a climbing liana with large heart-shaped leaves, producing throughout summer trumpet-shaped flowers from white and azure-blue to red.
-It grows extremely fast, flowering in no time over a trellis, an unsightly wall, a dead tree, a window box or any support made available to it.
-It allows rapid greening of terraces and balconies without taking up ground space: perfect for city gardens.
-You can pair it with other ephemeral climbers such as sweet peas or climbing nasturtiums.
+Ipomoea or bindweed is a climbing liana with large heart-shaped leaves, producing trumpet-shaped flowers in white or azure blue, as well as red, throughout the summer.
+It grows rapidly, quickly covering a trellis, an unsightly wall, a dead tree, a planter, or any support provided.
+It allows for quick greening of terraces and balconies without taking up ground space: it is perfect for city gardens.
+You can pair it with other ephemeral climbers like Sweet Peas or climbing Nasturtiums.

-Ipomoea seeds are sown in March under cover or directly outdoors from late April to June in sun in any good, well-drained garden soil for best results.
+Ipomoea seeds should be sown in March under cover or directly in the ground from late April to June in full sun in well-drained garden soil to thrive.

-→ Discover our care sheet to learn all about Ipomoeas.
+→ Discover our advice sheet to learn all about ipomoeas.

 Read also

-Marigold or Calendula officinalis is a pretty annual ornamental plant.
-Well known for its edible flowers, it also offers generous, continuous flowering from May until first frosts.
+The Marigold or Calendula officinalis is a lovely annual plant that is highly ornamental.
+Well-known for its edible flowers, it also boasts a generous and continuous flowering period from May until the first frosts.
 It is one of the easiest annual flowers to grow.
-Calendula seeds are sown directly outdoors from March through June.
-It thrives in any light, well-drained soil in full sun.
-Originally orange-yellow, Calendula flowers now come in a range of shades, from lemon to cream-white (Calendula officinalis ‘Snow Princess’).
+The Calendula seeds can be sown directly in place from March to June.
+It thrives in any light, well-drained soil, in full sun.
+Originally orange-yellow, Calendula flowers now come in a variety of shades, ranging from lemon to cream-white (Calendula officinalis ‘Snow Princess’).

-Marigold is inseparable from cottage gardens, country gardens and colourful mixed borders in which it self-seeds freely.
+The marigold is inseparable from cottage gardens, country gardens, and colourful mixed borders where it happily self-seeds spontaneously.
 Dwarf varieties are perfect for window boxes and pots on a terrace or balcony.
 Edible, it also has its place in an organic vegetable garden where it attracts aphids while repelling unwanted insects.

 marigolds

-→ To learn more about this essential plant, see our factsheet: Marigold or Calendula.
+→ To learn more about this essential plant, check our sheet: Marigold or Calendula.

-Nigella is a very pretty annual plant that produces delicate flowers on extremely fine, airy foliage.
-Sow directly outdoors in spring or late summer.
+Nigella is a very attractive annual plant that offers a refined flowering, set against extremely fine, airy foliage.
+Sow directly in place in spring or late summer.
 It self-seeds very easily in the garden.
-Undemanding, content with little and requiring almost no maintenance, Nigella thrives in well-drained, light soil, even poor.
-It is perfect for filling unfavourable areas of the garden where soil is poor, dry or rocky.
-You can create attractive flowering containers for spring by sowing seeds in an unheated greenhouse or in a conservatory in late summer and autumn.
-It can be sown in rockeries or sunny borders, in naturalistic gardens and even in pots.
-You can sow it alongside other annual plants such as poppies and cosmos to create a meadow-style border.
+Low-maintenance and content with little, Nigella thrives in well-drained, light soil, even poor soil.
+It is perfect for occupying the less desirable areas of the garden where the soil is poor, dry, or rocky.
+You can create beautiful flowering pots for spring by sowing the seeds in a cold greenhouse or conservatory in late summer and autumn.
+It can be sown anywhere in rockeries or sunny borders, in natural gardens, and even in pots.
+You can sow it alongside other annual plants such as poppies and cosmos to create a wildflower bed.

-→ Discover our factsheet to learn everything about Nigella damascena.
+→ Discover our guide to learn all about Damascena Nigellas.

 Cosmos

-Sweet Pea is a delightful climbing annual, perfect for quickly covering ground or growing vertically.
-Its somewhat old-fashioned flowering brings a lot of charm to the support it climbs in a single season.
-A boon for quickly dressing an unsightly fence or creating a green screen on a balcony to gain privacy.
-It is equally charming in summer borders, in hanging baskets or even in vegetable garden for its flowers for cutting.
-It produces single-colour or bicoloured flowers, offered in an endless range of shades, sometimes soft and pastel, sometimes brilliant.
-Some varieties are very fragrant.
+The Sweet Pea is a delightful annual climbing plant, perfect for quickly flowering beautiful areas, either on the ground or vertically.
+Its somewhat old-fashioned flowering adds a lot of charm to the support it climbs in just one season.
+A boon for quickly flowering an unsightly fence or creating a green screen on a balcony, for example, to isolate from prying eyes.
+It is equally charming in summer borders or in hanging baskets, or even in the vegetable garden for its cut flowers.
+It offers solid or bicoloured flowers, showcasing an infinite array of colours, sometimes soft and pastel, sometimes vibrant.
+Some varieties are highly fragrant.

-Direct sowing in place is child’s play: sow directly in ground from March–April in fertile, well-exposed soil.
-The secret: soak seeds in water overnight before sowing.
+Sowing directly in place is child’s play: proceed directly in open ground, from March-April in fertile, well-exposed soil.
+The secret: soak the seeds in water overnight before sowing.

-→ Feel free to consult our articles : Everything about Sweet Pea and How to succeed in sowing sweet peas (tutorial)
+→ Feel free to check out our articles: all about Sweet Peas and How to succeed in sowing sweet peas (tutorial)

 Sunflower

-Helianthus annuus, sunflower or “garden sun”, is an annual plant ultra easy to sow and endowed with spectacular growth.
-In one season it can reach up to 4 m tall and display enormous heads more than 40 cm in diameter.
-It flowers from July to October, in striking sun-yellow colours, but also orange, brown or red.
-Sow it and impress neighbours!
-This sunflower transforms a bed, a border or even a terrace, planted in a large pot, within a few weeks.
+The Helianthus annuus, Sunflower or “Garden Sun” is an ultra-easy annual plant to sow, boasting spectacular growth.
+In a single season, it can reach heights of up to 4 m and produce enormous heads over 40 cm in diameter.
+It flowers from July to October, in vibrant colours of sunny yellow, as well as orange, brown, or red.
+Sow it and impress your neighbours!
+This sun flower transforms a bed, border, or even a terrace planted in a large pot in just a few weeks.

-Annual sunflower seeds are sown outdoors from late April to mid-June, or from March to May under cover.
-To germinate well, it needs rather fertile, well-drained soil that remains fairly cool in summer.
-Allow 3 months between sowing and start of flowering.
+Annual Sunflower seeds are sown directly in the ground from late April to mid-June, or from March to May under cover.
+For optimal germination, it requires fairly fertile, well-drained soil that remains cool in summer.
+Allow 3 months from sowing to the start of flowering.

-→ Find all our tips on sowing, planting and care of sunflower!
+→ Find all our tips on sowing, planting, and caring for Sunflowers!

 Annual mallow

-With silky flowers similar to those of Hibiscus, most often pink and mauve, annual Lavatera (Lavatera trimestris and its cultivars ‘Loveliness’, ‘Ruby Regis’) quickly forms charming flowering shrubs.
-With an exceptionally long flowering period from July to October, it will bring colour and romance to beds of perennials or annuals, mixed borders, informal hedges and to containers on a terrace or balcony.
-Sow directly in place from May to June when soil is well warmed.
-A single packet of Lavatera seeds will flower several beds.
-It prefers sunny positions and light, well-drained soil.
+With its silky flowers resembling those of Hibiscus, most often pink and mauve, the annual Lavatera (Lavatera trimestris and its cultivars ‘Loveliness’, ‘Ruby Regis’) quickly forms charming flowering bushes.
+Boasting an exceptionally long flowering period from July to October, it will bring colour and romance to perennial or annual beds, mixed borders, free-standing hedges, as well as to containers on a terrace or balcony.
+Sow it directly in place from May to June when the soil is well warmed.
+One packet of Lavatera seeds can flower several beds.
+It thrives in sunny locations and well-drained, light soils.

-Perfect in annual beds with nigellas, cosmos or in pots, mixed with sweet peas.
+It will be perfect in annual beds with nigella, cosmos, or in pots, mixed with sweet peas.

-French marigold or Tagetes is the star annual plant in summer flower beds and around vegetable plots.
-It bears flower heads from spring to autumn in warm, vivid shades of yellow and orange.
+Marigold or Tagetes is the star annual plant in summer beds and around the vegetable garden.
+It blooms in heads from spring to autumn in warm, vibrant shades of yellow or orange.
 There is no easier flower to grow!
-Foolproof, very floriferous with rapid growth, it is the ideal annual flower for beginner gardeners!
+Foolproof, highly floriferous, and fast-growing, it is the ideal annual flower for beginner gardeners!

-Weather-resistant, tolerant of heat, it grows in sun in ordinary soil, even poor and dry, well drained.
-In May, sow it directly outdoors in warmed soil.
+Weather-resistant and heat-insensitive, it thrives in full sun in ordinary, even poor and dry, well-drained soil.
+In May, sow it directly in place in warmed soil.

-It quickly creates a cheerful, colourful display in beds, borders and summer containers.
-It will brighten every corner with small touches alongside California poppies or nasturtiums.
+It quickly creates a cheerful and colourful display in beds, borders, and summer planters.
+It will brighten up every corner with small touches alongside California Poppies or Nasturtiums.

-With its edible flowers and distinctive scent, it also fits well in the vegetable plot where it is reputed for its repellent effect against nematodes.
+With its edible flowers and distinctive scent, it also finds its place in the vegetable garden, where it is renowned for its repellent effect against nematodes.

-→ Discover everything you need to know about French marigolds.
+→ Discover everything you need to know about marigolds.

 - Subscribe!